casperllm/casperllm.github.io/index.md

 - Normal Computation

     ![test](images\3_casper_normal.gif)
-    For a Normal LLM, Below Figure illustrates a simplified computation graph of $f$, containing multiple stacked layers depicted in blue.
+    For a Normal LLM, Above Figure illustrates a simplified computation graph of $f$, containing multiple stacked layers depicted in blue.
 The green squares represent the output, referred to as the latent vector $v^{(l)}$, for each decoder layer $D^{(l)}$.
 For clarity, we omit the input embedding layer from the illustration.
-Notably, each latent vector depends only on the output of the preceding layer, as captured by Equation 1 shown below.
+Notably, each latent vector depends only on the output of the preceding layer, as captured by

     $v^{(l)}=D^{(l)}(v^{(l-1)})$